Reach our camps team at (212) 298-7900 or by emailing email@example.com.

 - Whitewater rafting (optional overnight)

-Our CIT program provides teens (ages 14 to 15) with the tools to become successful leaders, role models, and Summer Day Camp staff members.
+Our LIT program provides teens (ages 14 to 15) with the tools to become successful leaders, role models, and Summer Day Camp staff members.
 The program develops young leaders through hands-on experiences, guided group discussion, certification training, skill-building exercises, and professional mentorship.
 Participants will engage in daily camp operations, learn about various staff roles, and have the opportunity to explore their strengths.
-CITs are involved in camp theme days and select field trips, creating a memorable and educational summer.
+LITs are involved in camp theme days and select field trips, creating a memorable and educational summer.
+Register now.

 - CPR and first aid training